 The 1999 Kansas Legislature created the Children’s Initiatives Fund (CIF) to support programs promoting the health and welfare of Kansas children.
-Historically, the CIF has supported programs and services with a focus on early childhood, health, mental health, and child welfare.
+Historically, the CIF has supported programs and services with a focus on early childhood, health, and child welfare.
 The CIF is funded by money from a settlement with the nation’s largest tobacco companies known as the Tobacco Master Settlement Agreement.

 Community-Based Child Abuse Prevention

 The Children’s Cabinet is the designated lead agency for federal Community-Based Child Abuse Prevention (CBCAP) services, supporting community-based prevention programs that assist families and individuals in preventing child abuse and neglect.